 UPEI members are in a unique situation within the fuel supply market.
 Today's individual fuel suppliers bring expertise, sound consumer knowledge and an established, comprehensive infrastructure which already delivers low carbon, energy efficient products in an affordable and competitive manner.
-They have a strong track record in contributing to the EU climate protection objectives, being the first to supply renewables to Europe's fuel market as early as 1992, showing their commitment to and flexibility in embracing new policies and delivering new
+They have a strong track record in contributing to the EU climate protection objectives, being the first to supply renewables to Europe's fuel market as early as 1992, showing their commitment to and flexibility in embracing new policies and delivering new solutions.

 Independent fuel suppliers are not producers of liquid fuels and therefore have the freedom to diversify the products that they supply.
-However, they need regulatory predictability and consumer demand as a guarantee for investments in renewable and low carbon fuels.
+They have invested into hydrogen, biofuel, CNG/LNG, LPG refueling and electricity recharging points.
+However, they need regulatory predictability and consumer demand as a guarantee for investments in renewable and low carbon alternative fuels.